 Oman is currently working to further improve the system by digitizing medical records, creating a referral system of doctors for patients, and training more specialists to treat rare and aggressive diseases.
 Oman has been ranked 52nd on the Human Development Index.

-The people residing in the area of modern-day Oman converted to Islam during the 7th century arrival of the Islamic Prophet Muhammad and is generally believed that it was one of the first populations to do so voluntarily.
+The people of modern-day Oman converted to Islam during the 7th century arrival of the Islamic Prophet Muhammad.
+It is generally believed that the Omanis were one of the first populations to convert voluntarily.
 Roughly 60 years after the death of the Prophet Muhammad, an offshoot of Islam emerged in Oman which differed from both the Sunni and Shia interpretations.
 Known as Ibadi Islam, this interpretation formed independently of the Sunni and Shia factions after their split following the death of the fourth Caliph Ali in 661.
 In 751, the Ibadi Muslims established an imamate in Oman that survived into the mid-20th century.
 With 75% of Oman’s population adhering to this tradition, which emphasizes friendship and unity among true believers, the Ibadi denomination remains the dominant one today.
 Oman is the only country in the Organization of Islamic Cooperation that is neither a Sunni nor a Shia majority state.

 Source: McBrierty, V & Al Zubair, M. (2004).
 Oman: Ancient Civilisation: Modern Nation.
 Dublin, Ireland; Trinity College Dublin Press.